ubports/docs.ubports.com/appdev/guides/writeable-dirs.rst

 Writable directories
 ====================

 App confinement is part of the Ubuntu Touch security concept.
-Data can be exchanged between apps only according to the AppArmor policies.
+Data can be exchanged between apps only according to the AppArmor policies, mainly using the :ref:`ContentHub <contenthub>`.
 This being said, apps can only read and write files that are located in one of three app specific directories explained in this guide.

 Standard Paths
 --------------
 Besides the write access to the app directories explained below, the app can write debug messages into the app log file located at ``/home/phablet/.cache/upstart/application-click-<fullappname>_<appname>_<version>.log``.
-To append messages to the log file, use the Qt debug functions.
+To append messages to the log file, use the `Qt debug <https://doc.qt.io/qt-5/qdebug.html>`_ functions.

 Config
 ^^^^^^